yuya-iwabuchi/UTSCRooms/README.md

 [Demo](https://utscrooms.js.org/)

-Simplify the methods for students at University of Toronto Scarborough to find empty classrooms.
+A web application that simplifies the method for students to find empty classrooms at University of Toronto Scarborough.

 Technology
 ===